-Windows is a general purpose OS and is not optimized for server-based applications, SQL Server in particular.
-Instead, the goal for the Windows development team is to make sure that any application written by a wide-range of developers inside and outside Microsoft will work correctly and have good performance.
-Windows needs to work well for these broad scenarios so the dev teams are not going to do anything special that would be used in less than 1% of applications.
+Windows is a general-purpose OS and is not optimized for server-based applications, SQL Server in particular.
+Instead, the goal of the Windows development team is to ensure that all applications, written by a wide variety of developers inside and outside Microsoft, will work correctly and have good performance.
+Because Windows needs to work well in a broad range of scenarios, the development team is not going to do anything special that would only be used in less than 1% of applications.

-For example, the scheduling in Windows is very basic because things are done for the common cause.
-Optimizing the way that threads are chosen for execution is always going to be limited because of this broad performance goal but if an application does its own scheduling then there is more intelligence about who to choose next.
-For example, assigning some threads a higher priority or deciding that choosing one thread for execution will prevent other threads being blocked later on.
+For example, the scheduling in Windows is very basic to ensure that it's suitable for a common cause.
+Optimizing the way that threads are chosen for execution is always going to be limited because of this broad performance goal; but if an application does its own scheduling then there is more intelligence about what to choose next, such as assigning some threads a higher priority or deciding that choosing one thread for execution will avoid other threads being blocked later.